Should I Have Told My Aunt to Stop Grandpa Driving Due to Poor Eyesight?

 Original Post

 I (28M) have been concerned about my grandfather, Anthony (72), driving due to his worsening eyesight.
-When I raised this to my aunt Donna (54F), she accused me of fearmongering.
+When I raised this with my aunt Donna (54F), she accused me of fearmongering.

 For background, Anthony has been having difficulty seeing at night and reading signs clearly.
 Despite my genuine worry, Donna brushed off my concerns, claiming I was exaggerating the situation.